 2. Chemicals and Water

-Filling them with water is not a one-off job, as it will need to be cleaned regularly and emptied occasionally, this obviously depends on how often it is in use.
-The best way to calculate the estimated water cost of yours is by multiplying its capacity by how often you are going to empty and refill it over the course of a year, unfortunately, you will only know this once you have been up and running for a while.
-We think with average usage this will be 3 or 4 times a year.
+Now we come to the cost of the water and the best way to calculate the water cost of your hot tub is by multiplying its capacity by how often you are going to empty and refill it over the course of a year, unfortunately, you will only know this once you have been up and running for a while.
+We think with average usage this will be 2 or 3 times a year.

 Divide the total from that calculation by 12 to work out the amount of water you are going to use a month, then multiply this number by the cost for a gallon.